 As outlined in BS 5839-6.
 Pt.
 6, there are different grades of fire alarm systems.
 These range from grade F to grade A, where an increasing grade suggests a greater risk of fire in the premises, and so requires a more demanding application.

 The majority of single occupancy dwellings in the UK are within the D-F category and, in accordance with the recommendations outlined in BS 5739- 6: 2004, all new dwellings should be provided with at least a grade D system.
-Thermoptek Multi-Sensor technology (grade D) is also used by over 90% of the UK’s Fire and Rescue Service.
+Thermoptek Multi-Sensor technology (grade D) is also the trusted technology fitted by UK Fire & Rescue Services since 2007.

 By investing in high quality grade D alarms such as FireAngel’s main’s powered range – SONA, housing providers are also getting the reliability of a tamper proof sealed for life lithium battery with an “always-on guarantee”.
 Therefore providing an enhanced level of safety for tenants.
 Furthermore, by having features such as the ‘Sleep Easy’ function – the low battery ‘chirp’ can be silenced for 8 hours so tenants will not be disturbed by a constantly chirping alarm at times when it is inconvenient to contact their social housing provider to discuss replacing the alarm e.g. at night.
 This is also a benefit for contractors as it reduced the number of callouts at inconvenient times, and allows a more flexible timeframe for replacement.